 PRS Custom 22

-And of course, there's the famous PRS flame maple finish.
+Of course, you can't talk about PRS without mentioning their flame maple tops and finishes.
+The guitar here is not even a "10-Top" (PRS's designation for their most-figured maple tops), but the wood top on this guitar is still pretty amazing as you can see.
+And PRS offers a huge variety of gorgeous finishes to show them off.
 More than any other innovation, I suspect all the beautiful translucent colors over flamed maple convinced a lot of players to try a PRS.
 It certainly encouraged me.